Orelodonstonzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that switches current user to the user betty
+Script that prints d eff usrnam of d currt user